When will season 3 of After Life be released and is it the final season of the Netflix show?

 How to watch

-Viewers will need a Netflix account to watch the latest season next week.
+Viewers will need a Netflix account to watch the latest season this week.

 Netflix subscriptions are priced from £5.99 and seasons one and two are still available if you need to catch up before the new season.